By: Susan Dugdale | Last modified: 01-04-2023

-Many of us long to deliver a humorous speech well.
+Many of us long to give a great funny speech.

 Is the primary goal of your speech to be funny or is it to impart knowledge with humor?